Mike Gabbard: Environment

 In 2016, while serving as the Chair of the Water, Land, and Agriculture Committee, Gabbard authored a bill banning the sale of parts and products of endangered species.

 In 2018, Gabbard authored legislation that enacted a statewide ban on sunscreens that contained the controversial chemicals oxybenzone and octinoxate.
 The bill also included a ban on the pesticide chlorpyrifos, and upon enactment, Hawaii became the first state to ban the substance.

 In 2021, Gabbard reintroduced the Hawaii Cruelty Free Cosmetics Act, which passed the Hawaii State Legislature and would make Hawaii the sixth state to ban cosmetic animal testing, after having previously introduced the bill in 2018.
 He received Cruelty Free International's May 2021 award for Legislator of the Month.
 He also introduced and passed SCR44, a resolution which made Hawaii the first state to declare a "climate emergency".

 He is currently the Chair of the Agriculture and Environment Committee.

 Personal life

 Mike Gabbard married Carol Porter in 1968.
 One of Mike's daughters, Tulsi, became a politician.
-Mike's sister, Caroline Sinavaiana-Gabbard, was a professor who died in a stabbing in May 2024.
+Mike's sister, Caroline Sinavaiana-Gabbard, was a professor and writer who died in a stabbing in May 2024.

 A socially conservative Catholic, Gabbard serves as a lector at St. Jude's Catholic Church in Makakilo, Hawaii.
 In the 1970s, Gabbard and his wife became devotees of Chris Butler, who founded the Science of Identity Foundation.
 Gabbard became vegetarian and gave his children Hindu names.